 I see several exaggerating ads on Google about making money through Adsense Arbitrage.
 Some of them claim that you can make over $1500/day.
-You may see such an ads on this page too because I have monetized this weblog with Google Adsense.
+You can see such ads on this page too because I have monetized this weblog with Google Adsense.
 Google currently says that “Adsense Arbitrage”, as the search term, is used for 442,000 times in Google.
 So obviously thousands of people have heard about it and want to know more or try it and see if it makes real money or not.
 Unfortunately crooks are always ready to abuse such opportunities and cheat people.
 Even if Adsense Arbitrage works, making more than $1500/day which is claimed in the ads is nothing but a dirty trick to sell some useless e-books to people or collecting their emails.

 I ordered one of them last night and was forwarded to the download page after the payment.
 They had everything to download but what I had paid for it.
 I asked the ClickBank to refund my money.